L'Opération Corned-Beef: Filming locations

 The scenes supposed to take place in Colombia were shot in Mexico.
 During one scene, the Mexican flag is visible on a building.

 The Saviem SM 7 truck of occupational medicine, which acts as a "submarine" for DGSE agents, is parked in front of 74 avenue d'Iéna at Paris, in the 16th arrondissement, near the Arc de Triomphe.
 On his arrival to visit his wife Marie-Laurence (Valérie Lemercier) at the Consulate, Jean-Jacques Granianski (Christian Clavier) parks his Citroën BX in front of 74 avenue de Jena.
 The consulate is located opposite rue Auguste-Vacquerie.

 When Le Squale (Jean Reno) returned to Paris by plane from Colombia, he landed at Orly West Airport.
-Later in the film, we find this airport when Le Squale accompanies Graninski for a weekend in Venice with Maryline.
+Later in the film, in this airport Le Squale accompanies Graninski for a weekend in Venice with Maryline.

 The scenes where the Citroën BX rolls on the national road with Jean Reno and Christian Clavier on board take place on Route nationale 12 between the villages of Cherisy and Houdan.

 The scenes taking place at the home of the Granianski are supposed to happen at Dreux, at the fictional address "24 avenue du Paris, residence Pompadour".
 In reality, the shooting took place on Allée des Terres Neuves in Croissy-sur-Seine.

 The scene where the old lady enters the portal of a hospice was shot in Theuville, in the Val-d'Oise.

 The Citroën XM of General Masse (Jacques François) is parked in the underground parking George V, Avenue George V in Paris 8th arrondissement.
 When Le Squale (Jean Reno) and Aspirant Garcia (Mireille Rufel) return to Paris after the explosion of the Granianski BX, and after abandoning it in the middle of the countryside, they park the SEAT Marbella level 41 avenue George V, at the time before Bank Hervé (now replaced by an Armani store).
-In the background, we can see a poster of the film Bienvenue à bord!, a French film by Jean-Louis Leconte with Pierre Richard and Martin Lamotte, released in September 1990.
+In the background, there is a poster of the film Bienvenue à bord!, a French film by Jean-Louis Leconte with Pierre Richard and Martin Lamotte, released in September 1990.
 Scenes are then shot at the Hotel Prince de Galles.

 For the end of the film, many scenes were shot in the Parc Astérix and on its parking lot.
 A particular scene takes place on the aquatic attraction named at the time "The Descent of the Styx".